North to Alaska: Plot

 Upon arriving at the homestead, Sam immediately leaves to join George at a neighbor's claim, where claim jumpers are attempting to drive off the claim holders.
 After fighting off the claim jumpers, Sam notifies George that Jenny is married, and tells him about Angel.
 Meanwhile, 17-year-old Billy has become infatuated with Angel back at the homestead, and attempts to impress her by acting as if he is more worldly than he is.
 Upon his return to the claim, George rejects Angel outright, while Sam throws Billy into the river to sober up after a night of drinking.
-After spending some time talking to Angel, George takes a liking to her and is willing to marry her.
-But once he realizes that she has fallen for his partner, and that Sam has been acting strangely because he is also in love with Angel, George spends the night in the "honeymoon cabin" pretending that he and Angel are madly in love in order to incite Sam's jealousy to the point that he will admit his love; instead, Sam gets increasingly frustrated and, as morning arrives, finally decides he's going to leave.
+After spending some time talking to Angel, George takes a liking to her and is willing to marry her, but once he realizes that she has fallen for his partner, and that Sam has been acting strangely because he is also in love with Angel, George spends the night in the "honeymoon cabin" pretending that Angel and he are madly in love to incite Sam's jealousy to the point that he will admit his love; instead, Sam gets increasingly frustrated, and as morning arrives, finally decides he is going to leave.
 Meanwhile, Frankie enacts a scam to swindle the claim away from Sam and the Pratts.

-Soldiers arrive at the claim, interrupting Sam's preparations to leave, and announce to Sam and the Pratts that someone else has filed a claim to their land; until the dispute can be resolved, all work must halt and Sam and the Pratts cannot take any of the gold they have thus far acquired.
+Soldiers arrive at the claim, interrupting Sam's preparations to leave, and announce to Sam and the Pratts that someone else has filed a claim to their land; until the dispute can be resolved, all work must halt, and Sam and the Pratts cannot take any of the gold they have thus far acquired.
 When Sam resists, he is arrested and taken to town; George, Billy, and Angel all follow.
 In town, Sam discovers that Frankie has conned an illiterate drunk to fraudulently file a claim for their discovery.
 An all-out brawl in the town's muddy streets brings it all to an end, and Frankie's duplicity is uncovered to the authorities.
 The boat for Seattle has come early, and Angel decides to leave; however, she is convinced to stay once Sam yells out publicly that he loves her.